 10) Death of the firstborn - Pharoah (‘god’ over life and death of his subjects)

 We see God harden Pharaoh’s heart.
 We might think that’s unfair, that God forces Pharaoh to disobey him and then punishes him for it.
-But for the first five plagues Pharaoh hardened his own heart, so God had given him plenty of chance.
+But for the first five plagues, Pharaoh hardened his own heart, so God had given him plenty of chance.

 It’s also interesting that to begin with Aaron is the main guy who’s actually doing the plagues.
 God tells Moses, then Moses tells Aaron and Aaron does it.
-But as we read through the plagues God does a few himself and then Moses starts to become the main guy.
-Almost as though God is easing Moses in to taking full leadership of what he has commanded.
+But as we read through the plagues, God does a few himself and then Moses starts to become the main guy.
+Almost as though God is easing Moses into taking full leadership of what he has commanded.

 This psalm is attributed to King David and falls into the category of wisdom psalm (see also Psalms 25; 34; 37; 49; 73; 111; 112; 128).
-These psalms focus primarily on sharing wisdom with the reader and often preference the Torah or God’s law (the scriptures).
+These psalms focus primarily on sharing wisdom with the reader and often reference the Torah or God’s law (the scriptures).

-Psalm 19:1-2 - Nature declares God’s glory
+Psalm 19:1-6 - Nature declares God’s glory

 Psalm 19:7-11 - Scripture declares God’s goodness